simonfelding/dns-config-watchdog/README.md

 Then run CoreDNS with the included Corefile.

-`docker run --rm -it -v ./Corefile:/Corefile coredns/coredns`
+`docker run --rm -it -v ./Corefile:/Corefile -v ./zones:/zones coredns/coredns`